openebs-archive/openebs-docs/docs/cas_template.md

 > pvc-f4df0b24-6890-11e8-a3dc-000c296fd8d3   6Gi        RWO            Delete           Bound     default/casvolume-claim   openebs-standard             10s
 >

-Volume Pods are also created as per the default values in CAS Template.
+Volume Pods are also created as per the default values in the CAS Template as in the following example.

 > root@ubuntu-16:~$ kubectl get pods
 > NAME                                                             READY     STATUS    RESTARTS   AGE